• Skip to primary navigation

 Instructions

 1. Blanch the tomatoes.
-(Skip to Step #2 if using bottled tomato passata) Wash and score tomatoes and drop them into a 4-quart pot of boiling water for about 1 minute, or until the skins start to peel back.
-Remove tomatoes to a bowl using a slotted spoon and allow to slightly cool.
-When cool enough to handle, remove the peels, chop them in a food processor, strain them using a fine-mesh sieve to remove the seeds, and set the tomato purée aside.
+(Skip if using bottled passata.)
+Score and drop tomatoes into boiling water for about 1 minute until skins start to peel back.
+Remove with a slotted spoon, cool slightly, peel, chop in a food processor, and strain through a fine-mesh sieve to remove seeds.
+Set the purée aside.

-4. Pan-sear the zucchini slices.
-While the eggplant is drying in the oven, heat ½ tablespoon of olive oil in a 12-inch skillet over medium-high heat, add zucchini slices in a single layer, sprinkle with salt to taste, and cook until golden brown (about 3 minutes), then flip them over and continue cooking 2 minutes more and remove from the skillet.
-Repeat with remaining zucchini slices, adding the remaining ½ tablespoon of oil as needed.
+4. Pan-sear the zucchini.
+While the eggplant dries, heat ½ tablespoon of olive oil in a 12-inch skillet over medium-high heat.
+Add zucchini in a single layer, season with salt, and cook until golden brown, about 3 minutes.
+Flip and cook 2 minutes more.
+Repeat with remaining zucchini, adding the remaining ½ tablespoon of oil as needed.

 6. Bake the parmigiana.
-Cover tightly with aluminum foil and bake in a 375°F/190°C preheated oven for 1 hour, remove the foil and continue baking for 20-30 minutes longer, or until much of the juices have concentrated and evaporated allowing you to avoid a watery Parmigiana.
-Turn the broiler function on and continue cooking the Parmigiana for 5 more minutes, or until the top is golden brown, remove from the oven, sprinkle with chopped parsley, and allow it to rest for 10 minutes before slicing and serving.
-Enjoy!
+Cover tightly with foil and bake at 375°F / 190°C for 1 hour.
+Remove the foil and bake 20 to 30 minutes more until the juices have concentrated and reduced.
+Turn on the broiler for 5 more minutes until the top is golden brown and bubbling.
+Remove from the oven, sprinkle with chopped parsley, and rest for at least 10 minutes before slicing and serving.

 Notes